 CSC Delaware Trust Company is the trustee ("Trustee").
-The Trust will engage Fidelity Service Company, Inc. ("FSC"), a Sponsor affiliate, to be the administrator ("Administrator").
-The transfer agent ("Transfer Agent") will facilitate the issuance and redemption of Shares of the Trust and respond to correspondence by Trust shareholders and others relating to its duties, maintain shareholder accounts, and make periodic reports to the Trust.
-The cash custodian ("Cash Custodian") will be responsible for the custody of the Trust's cash and cash equivalents.
-Another affiliate of Sponsor, Fidelity Distributors Company LLC, will be the distributor ("Distributor") in connection with the creation and redemption of "Creation Baskets" of Shares.
-The Sponsor will provide assistance in the marketing of the Shares.
-A third-party custodian (the "Custodian"), will be responsible for custody of the Trust's SOL.
+A third party will be the administrator ("Administrator") and transfer agent ("Transfer Agent") and will be responsible for the custody of the Trust's cash and cash equivalents15 (the "Cash Custodian").
+A third-party custodian (the "Custodian") will be responsible for custody of the Trust's INJ.

 According to the Registration Statement, each Share will represent a fractional undivided beneficial interest in and ownership of the Trust.
-The Trust's assets will only consist of SOL, cash, and cash equivalents.
+The Trust's assets will only consist of INJ, cash, or cash and cash equivalents.

-According to the Registration Statement, the Trust will be neither an investment company registered under the Investment Company Act of 1940, as amended,-nor a commodity pool for purposes of the CEA, and neither the Trust nor the Sponsor is subject to regulation as a commodity pool operator or a commodity trading adviser in connection with the Shares.
+According to the Registration Statement, the Trust will be neither an investment company registered under the Investment Company Act of 1940, as amended,16 nor a commodity pool for purposes of the CEA, and neither the Trust nor the Sponsor is subject to regulation as a commodity pool operator or a commodity trading adviser in connection with the Shares.